 Step Description Time Frame Participants Step 1 Compile water demand data from previous Jan 1 - Jan 31 Utility Billing Technician calendar year.
 Finance and Accounting Manager Step 2 Coordinate with Town of Paradise (TOP) Jan 15 - Jan 31 Assistant District Manager Planning Department for current pace of TOP Planning Department development and project water demands.
 District Engineer Step 3 Compile water utility data into Water Utility Feb 1 - Feb 14 WTP Superintendent Reporting Master spreadsheet.
-District Engineer Step 4 Calculate total projected unconstrained Feb 15 - Feb 28 WTP Superintendent water demands for current year.
-District Engineer Step 5 Identify any constraints on facilities or Feb 15 - Feb 28 WTP Superintendent infrastructure that could impact the supply Distribution Superintendent of water, such as planned maintenance that District Engineer would take facilities offline or known damage to facilities or infrastructure.
-Step 6 Commence preparation of Annual Water March - April WTP Superintendent Shortage Assessment Report.
-District Engineer Step 7 Analyze anticipated volume of surface water By April 1 WTP Superintendent supply.
-Subtract current year projected District Engineer water demand from volume of anticipated supplies to determine shortage percentage and volume.
-Step 8 If a shortage is identified, managers are to By April 15 District Manager hold an internal meeting to inform Assistant District Manager participants that a water shortage for the WTP Superintendent current year is anticipated and the extent of Distribution Superintendent that shortage.
+District Engineer Step 4 Calculate total projected unconstrained Feb 15 - Feb 28 WTP Superintendent Step 4 water demands for current year.
+10010 10020 District Engineer Stop E , Feb 15 - Feb 28 3 Step 5 Identify any constraints on facilities or FED 15 - FED 28 WTP Superintendent infrastructure that could impact the supply Distribution Superintendent of water, such as planned maintenance that would take facilities offline or known District Engineer damage to facilities or infrastructure.

+Step 6 Commence preparation of Annual Water March - April WTP Superintendent Chair 7 Shortage Assessment Report.
+Dec Arend 1 District Engineer Step 7 Analyze anticipated volume of surface water By April 1 WTP Superintendent supply.
+Subtract current year projected District Engineer water demand from volume of anticipated supplies to determine shortage percentage Ctor 0 and volume.
+Dy Ameril 15 District Managar Step 8 If a shortage is identified, managers are to By April 15 District Manager hold an internal meeting to inform Assistant District Manager participants that a water shortage for the WTP Superintendent current year is anticipated and the extent of Distribution Superintendent that shortage.
 Review the WSCP and identify District Engineer any concerns from the group regarding the ability to carry out the actions described in the WSCP.
-Assign an individual or group, among the participants, the responsibility of Step 9 resolving the concern.
-The District Manager shall inform the Board By April 30 District Manager Step 9 of Directors of the water shortage ву Аргіі зо Board of Directors emergency condition and the "Drought Board of Directors stage," under which the emergency falls.
-The Board of Directors shall declare a water shortage emergency condition to prevail within the area served by PID.
-Step 10 PID shall coordinate with any town or May District Manager county within which it provides water supply , Assistant District Manager services for the possible proclamation of a TOP - Town Manager local emergency.
-Step 11 Finalize and submit Annual Water Shortage By July 1 WTP Superintendent Assessment Report to DWR.
-District Engineer
+Assign an individual or group, among the participants, the responsibility of Stop 0 resolving the concern.
+Dy April 20 District Managar Step 9 The District Manager shall inform the Board By April 30 District Manager Board of Directors of Directors of the water shortage Board of Directors emergency condition and the "Drought stage," under which the emergency falls.
+The Board of Directors shall declare a water shortage emergency condition to prevail Step 10 within the area served by PID.
+May District Managor Preh TO PID shall coordinate with any town or county within which it provides water supply May District Manager , , , , , , , , , , , , , , , , , , , , Assistant District Manager services for the possible proclamation of a TOP - Town Manager Stop 11 local emergency.
+Dv July 1 W/TD Superintendent Step 11 Finalize and submit Annual Water Shortage By July 1 WTP Superintendent Assessment Report to DWR.
+1 District Engineer